Gioachino Rossini (1792–1868)

 Producing a critical edition of Rossini’s music is complex.
 The operas were often written in multiple versions, all of which need to be edited.
 Sources for his non-operatic music which are to be found all over the world, must be identified, catalogued, and evaluated if we are to edit his music in a way that will serve the needs of both scholars and performers.

 Bärenreiter will issue practical editions derived from these critical editions wherever appropriate, including vocal scores and performance materials based on the new editions for operas and sacred music.
-Discussions are under way concerning the continuation of the series for a second group of ten volumes.

 Please find an overview here (subject to modification).